Piasy/RxScreenshotDetector/README.md

 # RxScreenshotDetector
-Android screenshot detector with ContentProvider and Rx.
+Android screenshot detector with ContentObserver and Rx.

 ## ScreenShot